armadillica/flamenco/packages/flamenco-worker-python/README.md

 ## Shutdown

 Pressing [CTRL]+[C] will cause a clean shutdown of the worker.
-If there is a task currently running, it will be aborted and marked as 'failed'.
-Any pending task updates are sent to the Manager before stopping the process.
+If there is a task currently running, it will be aborted without changing its status.
+Any pending task updates are sent to the Manager, and then the Manager's `/sign-off` URL is
+POSTed to, to indicate a clean shutdown of the worker.
+Any active task that is still assigned to the worker is given status "claimed-by-manager" so that it can be re-activated by another worker.

 ## Systemd integration